project-sunbird/project-sunbird.github.io/pages/features-documentation/lessonplan.md

     <th style="width:65%;">Screen</th>
   </tr>
   <tr>
     <td>1.
-Drag and drop the content to the desired position to rearrange  the order of the content added to the textbook
+Drag and drop the content to the desired position to rearrange the order of the content added to the lesson plan
       </td>
     <td><img src="pages/features-documentation/images/book/book_drag_content.png"></td>
   </tr>